Wedding invitations. They’re more than merely pretty pieces of paper informing guests of the date and place of your nuptials.

 Her previous roles included planning and theming weddings and, before that, organising nuptials for Japanese couples wanting to marry in Australia.

-Her biggest wedding involved planning for 600 guest, while one of her most memorable involved a gentleman who proposal to his girlfriend in a helicopter as they flew over a beach with the words, “will you marry me?” written in the sand.
+Her biggest wedding involved planning for 600 guests, while one of her most memorable involved a gentleman who proposal to his girlfriend in a helicopter as they flew over a beach with the words, “will you marry me?” written in the sand.

 “I really do love weddings,” says Broni, who brings her wealth of experience and love of all things gorgeous to brides on their wedding day.